 He has not only coached at club level (4 - 80 year olds) and county level (under 11s), but also at national level (para-badminton).
 He also managed several district teams at the Herts Youth Games from 2004-8 winning 3 golds, 2 silvers and a bronze.

-Our Head Coach has over fifteen years experience of coaching badminton with those who are deaf / hard of hearing, disabled, have learning difficulties, autism or special needs.
+Our Head Coach has over sixteen years experience of coaching badminton with those who have a hearing or visual impairment, some form of disability, have learning difficulties, autism or special needs.

 In 2019 Badminton England established a working group to look at the future of disability and Para Badminton in England, prior to Para Badminton becoming an Olympic Para Sport in 2020.
 Working in this group our Head Coach was able to help ensure that their future plans reflect the needs of players and deliver a bright future for disability badminton in England.
 He was also a member of Badminton England's Development and Competition board from 2017 to 2019.

 For the past few years he has also been volunteering at Addenbrooke's Hospital in their amputees gym to support new and existing amputees on their road to recovery.
 This was an eye opener where he saw just how hard it is for people to be able to walk again, let alone play sport.

 In May 2022 our Head Coach ran an Inclusive Workshop for coaches, clubs and individuals in Cambridgeshire who wanted to be able to support players better and increase participation amongst those with a range of disabilities:

 What did you enjoy about the workshop?:

 • Getting hands on with some of the equipment to better understanding the challenges facing disabled players.